Dr Peter McCullough Early Treatment Protocol 2022

 McCullough et al. Reviews in Cardiovascular Medicine, 2020 |

-The vitamin and supplement protocol includes: quercetin, zinc sulfate, Vitamin D3, and Vitamin C. McCullough said he doesn’t have any evidence to believe these help prevent contracting the illness, but he believes they should be included in the early treatment protocol as supportive therapies.
+The vitamin and supplement protocol includes: quercetin, zinc, Vitamin D3 and Vitamin C. McCullough said he doesn’t have any evidence to believe these help prevent contracting the illness, but he believes they should be included in the early treatment protocol as supportive therapies.

 “Hydroxychloroquine far and away made the biggest difference,” McCullough commented.
 “It is not a cure alone, but it makes a giant difference.”